 Benefits of oral surgery treatment with laser technology

-Laser surgery is used in pediatric and juvenile dentistry as a newer tool, or as a complement to, or substituting conventional methods.
-In the past, surgery procedures in soft tissues were frequently rejected because these were impossible to perform without general anesthesia due to lack of cooperation problems because of young age of the pediatric patients.
-Several authors describe the use of laser, both in soft and hard tissues, as comfortable and better accepted by pediatric or juvenile patients and their families, reducing psychological stress and fear during the dental visit.
-Over more, the use of laser in pediatric or juvenile oral surgery improves and reduces the unpleasant post-operatory time, diminishing inflammation and accelerating the healing process of the affected area.
+Laser surgery is used in paediatric and juvenile dentistry as a newer tool, or as a complement to, or substituting conventional methods.
+In the past, surgery procedures in soft tissues were frequently rejected because these were impossible to perform without general anesthesia due to lack of cooperation problems because of young age of the paediatric patients.
+Several authors describe the use of laser, both in soft and hard tissues, as comfortable and better accepted by paediatric or juvenile patients and their families, reducing psychological stress and fear during the dental visit.
+Over more, the use of laser in paediatric or juvenile oral surgery improves and reduces the unpleasant post-operatory time, diminishing inflammation and accelerating the healing process of the affected area.

-Tooth extraction is the most frequent oral surgery in pediatric and juvenile dentistry, although nowadays it is used less and less.
+Tooth extraction is the most frequent oral surgery in paediatric and juvenile dentistry, although nowadays it is used less and less.
 Tooth extraction may be necessary in both, temporary or permanent teeth.